leonardo-blas/ames-housing-dataset-modelling-challenge/README.md

-# house price modelling challenge
+# House price modelling challenge

 ## Introduction
 As part of a Kaggle competition [1], we were given housing datasets, `train.csv` and `test.csv`, and were asked to develop a model that can accurately predict the `SalePrice` column of the testing set, which was not given.
 We were asked to optimize the RMSE, meaning to optimize our predictions in terms of dollars.